NJ-LRF/-LRF-A-Logically-Randomized-Forest-Algorithm-for-Classification-and-Regression-Problems/README.md

 # -LRF-A-Logically-Randomized-Forest-Algorithm-for-Classification-and-Regression-Problems
-This repository is for the paper
+This repository is for the paper "LRF: A Logically Randomized Forest Algorithm for Classification and Regression Problems"